Lizhclee/Portfolio/README.md

 Some programming projects that I have been working on in class and in my spare time.

+## Calendar
+I wrote a simple calendar using JavaScript.
+No database is necessary to storethe dates; all dates are calculated to show on the appropriate day of the week.

 ## JavaProjects
 These are some Java programs that were suggested in the Programming Projects sections of Java Software Solutions by Lewis & Loftus.